yochaigal/cairn/wip/2e/setting-seeds.md

   - A triangle to represent a _landmark or hazard_ (rock formation, stone bridge, sinkhole, etc.).
   - A diamond to represent a _dungeon or lair_ (cave, burrow, crypt, etc.).
 - From each POI add a new Path, terminating in a new POI _or_ connecting to an existing POI.
-- Number each POI, starting with the Heart and ending with the standalone POI.
+- Number each POI, starting with the Heart.

 > At this time, don't focus too much on the specific traits of any Path or POI, as those will be decided later.
 That includes distance, path types (i.e. trails, roads, rivers, etc.) and refuge details.